fboerncke/private-prompts-prototype/README.md

 # Private Prompts

+Current status: First MVP is open for evaluation.
+[Find out the details here](https://github.com/fboerncke/private-prompts-prototype/releases/tag/v0.001-MVP-001)

-Current status: this is a project description for the application **Private Prompts**.
-An early **MVP** is work in progress and will be available on this page soon.
+As follows you find a project description for the application **Private Prompts**.

 ## About Private Prompts